Geodetic datum: Horizontal datum

-The horizontal datum is the model used to measure positions on Earth.
 A specific point can have substantially different coordinates, depending on the datum used to make the measurement.
+For example, coordinates in NAD 83 can differ from NAD 27 by up to several hundred feet.
 There are hundreds of local horizontal datums around the world, usually referenced to some convenient local reference point.
 Contemporary datums, based on increasingly accurate measurements of the shape of Earth, are intended to cover larger areas.
-The WGS 84 datum, which is almost identical to the NAD83 datum used in North America and the ETRS89 datum used in Europe, is a common standard datum.
+The WGS 84 datum, which is almost identical to the NAD 83 datum used in North America and the ETRS89 datum used in Europe, is a common standard datum.

 Vertical datum

-A vertical datum is a reference surface for vertical positions, such as the elevations of Earth features including terrain, bathymetry, water level, and man-made structures.
+A vertical datum is a reference surface for vertical positions, such as the elevations of Earth features including terrain, bathymetry, water level, and human-made structures.